Reham97/Snake-Game/README.md

 # Snake Game
- Snake Game Using HTML,CSS ang JS
+Snake Game Using JavaScript, and The HTML5 canvas.
+By following tutorial on youtube.